 Since then, I’ve worked my way up to IT Director and SVP of IT at ABC Company, keeping business needs and cost savings as high priorities.
 In fact, I’m called the ‘cost master’ at work because of my focus on ROI in everything we do.

 Your opportunity for a VP of IT caught my attention, as I’ve led our teams in delivering both infrastructure and functionality needed to improve operations, and I understand how manufacturing demands here at XYZ Company depend on the cost of automation.”

-Now, spend some time getting comfortable with your themes and your response (plus the reasons you’re pursuing this new opportunity), rehearsing and readying your answer for “tell me about yourself” instead of dreading it.
+Spend some time getting comfortable with your themes and your response (plus the reasons you’re pursuing this new opportunity), rehearsing and readying your answer for “Tell me about yourself” instead of dreading it.